 Under multiple procedure payment reduction, when multiple CPT procedure codes are billed to the same patient on the same day, the procedure with the highest practice expense value is reimbursed at 100%, and the practice expense values for additional codes are reduced, resulting in decreased payment for care provided by physical therapists and physical therapist assistants.
 APTA has opposed the MPPR policy at the federal level since CMS started applying it to "always therapy" services in 2011.
-The association continues to assert that it's a flawed policy because the practice expense values for physical medicine CPT codes already have been reduced to avoid duplication during the valuation process.
+The association continues to assert that it's a flawed policy, because the practice expense values for physical medicine CPT codes already have been reduced to avoid duplication during the valuation process.

 We are starting to see the application of MPPR to state programs such as Medicaid, which poses the threat of payment cuts to physical therapy and other health care services.
-We anticipate that MPPR will continue to be an issue as policymakers seek ways to "bend the health care cost curve."

-Legislative action is one way to prevent the adoption of MPPR by other payers.
-Nebraska has passed legislation prohibiting the application of MPPR in its Medicaid program.
+Legislative action is one way to prevent adoption of MPPR by other payers.